choobek/SelfAge/README.md

 ### Pretrained Model

-Download following pretrained model from path and save to the directory `pretrained_model`.
+Download following pretrained model from the path and save it to the directory `pretrained_model`.

 Path | Description
 ---------- | -----------------